 Consulting: Smithsonian Institution, NOAA-NMFS, Florida Dept. of Environ.
 Protection, Conservation International, S. Atlantic Fishery Management Council, National Geographic Society, U.N.
 Food & Agriculture Organization.

-- >65 research publications include: a) articles in 17 peer-review science and policy journals; b) 2 co-authored books; c) chapters in 5 other books; and c) several large science/policy contract assessments (FL DEP, NOAA, UN).
+- >65 research publications include: a) articles in 18 peer-review science and policy journals; b) 2 co-authored books; c) chapters in 5 others; and c) several science/policy contract assessments (Florida DEP, NOAA, UN).
 File links below.

 - Strategic co-management of >30 conservation campaigns in English or Spanish with many partners.
-Co-developed >5 habitat & fishery management laws, >15 marine protected areas, and varied coastal management and climate adaptation advances among 4 Caribbean countries & the southeast US using science & policy tools with local partners.
+Co-developed >5 habitat & fishery conservation laws, >15 marine protected areas, and varied coastal management and climate adaptation advances among 4 Caribbean countries & the southeast US using science & policy with local partners.